Sign Up for Project Updates!

 - March 1: St. Martin's United Church 12:30 – 3:30pm and 6:30 – 9:00pm

 Two community workshops were held on March 1 at St. Martin’s United Church located at 2617 Clarence Avenue South on the corner of Wilson Crescent and Clarence Avenue South.
 Workshops provided an opportunity for residents with curbside collection to dig deeper into the priorities, preferences, and any barriers that will be considered in a redesigned curbside waste collection system.

 - Afternoon Workshop: March 1st, 1 – 3pm at St. Martin’s United Church

 - Evening Workshop: March 1st, 7 – 9pm at St. Martin’s United Church

 Accessible Waste Collection Workshop

-A workshop focused on addressing accessibility considerations related to curbside collection will take place on March 6th from 9:30 – 11:30am at the Saskatoon Field House.
-This workshop is open to stakeholders and organizations that serve or represent older adults and/or other residents who are physically challenged by the task of managing a waste cart.
+A workshop focused on addressing accessibility considerations related to curbside collection took place on March 6th from 9:30 – 11:30am at the Saskatoon Field House.
+This workshop was open to stakeholders and organizations that serve or represent older adults and/or other residents who are challenged by the task of managing a waste cart.

 In April, a group of residents were be randomly selected from those who participated in engagement activities and invited to discuss engagement findings and get a sneak peek of draft recommendations for organics, recycling, and the waste utiliity.
 Only those that participated in the online survey, pop-up events, or workshops and opted-in by providing their contact information were eligible for random selection.